dziegel/cpp_event_framework/README.md

     using PoolSizeCalculator =
         cpp_event_framework::SignalPoolElementSizeCalculator<PooledSimpleTestEvent, PooledSimpleTestEvent2>;

-Using the size calculator, a pool can be instantiated and allocators can be assigned to it:
+Using the size calculator, a pool can be instantiated and assigned to the custom allocator:

     auto pool = cpp_event_framework::Pool<>::MakeShared(PoolSizeCalculator::kSptrSize, 10, "MyPool");
-    EventPoolAllocator::SetPool(pool);
+    EventPoolAllocator::SetAllocator(pool);

 Using a pool allocator, events can be now declared that are allocated via pools.
 Note the NextSignal template manages the event ID AND inherits the allocator from the previous signal!